How to Get Bookkeeping Clients: 11 Places Where Accounting Leads Are Hiding

 Being a trusted advisor can actually start before you even meet your new accounting leads.

 Remember: Before your leads start looking for an accountant, they’re probably looking for bookkeeping or advice.
-Individuals or small businesses that are trying to limit expenses will likely try to handle their accounting using something like Quickbooks before they hire an accountant.
+Individuals or small businesses that are trying to limit expenses will likely try to handle their accounting using accounting automation tools like Quickbooks before they hire an accountant.

 You need to be at the top of their mind when they realize they need help-whether that is on social media sites like LinkedIn, on Quora, or in their email inbox.

 Here’s how CPA Michel Valbrun explains it:

 Oddly enough, I wrote a book called Prolific Profit: How Successful Businesses Maximize Profits and Dominate the Market, and when I speak to a new client, I learned that they found out about me because I published a book.

 Whether you write a book, post regularly on social media, or host webinars on topics that are helpful to potential customers, you’re getting your name out there.

 Giving away accounting advice for free may seem counterintuitive, but remember this: When people who read your book or attended your webinar realize they can’t handle their finances alone, your name will already be on their minds.